FACTBOX-Back to lockdown: the new French measures to contain COVID-19 spread

 Below are the main measures he announced:

 * People will have to remain in their homes and only venture outside if they have a justification for doing that.
-Macron said it would be similar to a lockdown in spring, when people were allowed outside for medical reasons, for essential work, to attend school, to make essential purchases or for one hour of daily exercise.
+Those justifications include: essential food shopping, taking a child to school, essential work that cannot be done from home, attending a medical appointment, providing urgent help to a family member, or one hour per day of exercise within one kilometer of the home.

 * Anyone outside their home will need to carry a document justifying their presence outside.
 This can be checked by police.